Topic: Alcohol/Drugs/Tobacco, Antisocial Behavior, Emotional Competency, Anxiety, Depression, Behavioral Problems, Trauma

 No educational or experiential background is required to facilitate this program.
 There are several training options available, and they include live, on-site or off-site, 2- to 3- day trainings; online training; and a live, interactive 90-minute webinar.
 Please visit https://shop.changecompanies.net/pages/landing-page for more information.

-Considerations for implementing this program include acquiring participant buy-in and commitment to the process, recruiting facilitators and ensuring they receive training, understanding some program materials will need to be purchased, realizing training may need to be funded, and making time for journaling activities.
+Considerations for implementing this program include acquiring participant buy-in and commitment to the process, recruiting facilitators who value the process of journaling and ensuring facilitators complete training, understanding some program materials will need to be purchased, realizing training may need to be funded, and making time for journaling activities.

 The Clearinghouse can help address these considerations.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu